Victoria Square, Birmingham: Events

 Every Christmas, Victoria Square forms the centrepiece for the Frankfurt Christmas Market and Craft Fair which also extends into New Street and abuts onto a craft fair in Chamberlain Square, with the city's official Christmas tree, donated each year by Sandvik, also standing in the square.
 The market's wooden huts sell items such as jewellery, artwork, ornaments, clothing and German food.

-The Birmingham Big Screen is currently standing in the square following its removal from Chamberlain Square, but for some time after assembly in September 2007, it was not used due to a dispute over the planning process for it.
+The Birmingham Big Screen used to stand in the square following its removal from Chamberlain Square, but for some time after assembly in September 2007, it was not used due to a dispute over the planning process for it.
 After the dispute over the first planning application, which was approved by the council, another was submitted in December 2008.
 However, the consultation process stalled following an overwhelming number of objections.
 The dispute over the 27 ft wide screen has cost million.
 However, by April 2012 the screen was working.
+But by September 2013 it was permanently removed.

 On 12 July 2012, Queen Elizabeth II and her husband Prince Philip, Duke of Edinburgh, visited Victoria Square as part of the West Midland Diamond Jubilee Tour.
 At the Square, they carried out a walk-about and received a gift from the city of Birmingham.

 The marathon events in the 2022 Commonwealth Games ended in Victoria Square.